Simulcast

-Simulcast (a portmanteau of simultaneous broadcast) is the broadcasting of programmes/programs or events across more than one resolution, bitrate or medium, or more than one service on the same medium, at exactly the same time (that is, simultaneously).
+Simulcast (a portmanteau of "simultaneous broadcast") is the broadcasting of programs or events across more than one resolution, bitrate or medium, or more than one service on the same medium, at exactly the same time (that is, simultaneously).
 For example, Absolute Radio is simulcast on both AM and on satellite radio.
 Likewise, the BBC's Prom concerts were formerly simulcast on both BBC Radio 3 and BBC Television.
 Another application is the transmission of the original-language soundtrack of movies or TV series over local or Internet radio, with the television broadcast having been dubbed into a local language.
+Yet another is when a sports game, such as Super Bowl LVIII, is simulcast on multiple television networks at the same time.
+In the case of Super Bowl LVIII, the game's main broadcast channel was CBS, but viewers could watch it on other CBS-owned television channels or streaming services as well; Nickelodeon and Paramount+ showed the English-language broadcast, while Univision showed the same visual but had Spanish-language broadcasters for its audio.

 Early radio simulcasts

 Before launching stereo radio, experiments were conducted by transmitting left and right channels on different radio channels.
 The earliest record found was a broadcast by the BBC in 1926 of a Halle Orchestra concert from Manchester, using the wavelengths of the regional stations and Daventry.

-In its earliest days the BBC often transmitted the same programme on the "National Service" and the "Regional Network".
+In its earliest days, the BBC often transmitted the same programme on the "National Service" and the "Regional Network".

 An early use of the word "simulcast" is from 1925.

-Between 1990 and 1994 the BBC broadcast a channel of entertainment (Radio 5) which offered a wide range of simulcasts, taking programmes from the BBC World Service and Radio 1, 2, 3 and 4 for simultaneous broadcast.
+Between 1990 and 1994, the BBC broadcast a channel of entertainment (Radio 5) which offered a wide range of simulcasts, taking programmes from the BBC World Service and Radio 1, 2, 3 and 4 for simultaneous broadcast.